mdo/css-output/README.md

 ## Results

-While there are several interesting statistics about your CSS, I only care about two of them here: total selectors and total declarations.
-These two are most significantly affected by the changes in each method.
+While there are several interesting statistics about your CSS, two really stand out in the context of these demos—total selectors and total declarations—as these are the most significantly affected by the changes in each demo.
 These stats are reported in [`stats.md`](stats.md).

 | Method | Total selectors | Total declarations |
 | --- | --- | --- |